5 Common Roofing Questions

 The age-old question that all homeowners ask – repair or replace my roof.
 While repairing your roof may fit some situations, we commonly find that repairs are temporary and often solve the problem for a lot less time than homeowners think.

-Before making the final decision, we always recommend getting a free roof replacement quote to weigh your options.
+Before making the final decision, we always recommend getting a free roof replacement quote and expert advice on your roof to weigh your options.
 Having this will at least allow you to budget for the cost.

 Here are two common roof repair methods and what experts say: